mariodavid/mariodavid.github.io/_drafts/grails-vs-cuba-round-1.md

   feature: grails-vs-cuba/feature.png
 ---

-Since i started a transition from Grails to CUBA some time ago, i thought it would be a good idea to give you a technical comparison between those two frameworks.
-In this blog post series i go though different aspects, starting with data access and business logic in this post, to conclude why I finally decided to give CUBA a shot in more and more of my projects.
+Since I started a transition from Grails to CUBA some time ago, I thought it would be a good idea to give you a technical comparison between those two frameworks.
+In this blog post series I go though different aspects, starting with data access and business logic in this post, to conclude why I finally decided to give CUBA a shot in more and more of my projects.

 <!-- more -->

-If we would have a gartner magic quadrant for web frameworks, technically CUBA and grails would be definitively nearby (i will not tell you in which quadrant though ;)), so it is fairly easy to compare those.
+If we would have a gartner magic quadrant for web frameworks, technically CUBA and grails would be definitively nearby (I will not tell you in which quadrant though ;)), so it is fairly easy to compare those.
 Both are meta-frameworks in the JVM world.
 Since both are full stack frameworks we can go from layer to layer to see the differences and similarities.

 ## Entities and OR Mapping

 Lets get started with the mapping between the database and the object model.
-This is an important part for a lot of backend developers, so i'll go into a little more detail about the approaches both frameworks take.
+This is an important part for a lot of backend developers, so I'll go into a little more detail about the approaches both frameworks take.

 ### Grails and GORM